jackbittiner/Organisations/readme.md

 - It works.
 - It's pretty simple.
-- Separate databases for tests.
+- Separate database for tests.

 ## The Bad

 - The front-end design (I'm not a designer and left to my own devices my website always look old and clunky)
 - The front end wasn't TDD'd.
 The reason I didn't TDD the front-end was because I considered it more of a spike.
 It wasn't required and I had certain time constraints.
+- Using create-react-app.
+I did this for speed but much of the stuff is unnecessary.

 ## What would I do with more time?

 - Create more endpoints for the API.
 Perhaps a filter by date/revenue.
 - Create snapshot tests for the front-end to make sure no future changes (that admittedly won't occur) break the journeys
 - Some data visualisation.
-The data is fairly simple, but I would've liked to have shown something to show my eagerness to your project.
+The data is fairly simple, but I would've liked to have shown something to show my eagerness to your project/stack.

 ## Thank you